hijoft/dss-validator-cli/README.md

 The validation process is based on the DSS-Framework (https://github.com/esig/dss).

 ## Validator usage:
-The project can be build easily using Netbeans IDE (https://netbeans.org).
+This Netbeans project can be build easily using Maven.

 ###Examples:
 Validate one document using default policy and an empty trust-store (the validation result will be invalid):

-<b>java -jar validator-cli-1.0-r{revision}.jar --file Document1.pdf</b>
+<b>java -jar validator-cli-1.0-r&lt;revision&gt;.jar --file Document1.pdf</b>

 Validate multiple documents using own policy and trust-store from directory and database:

-<b>java -jar validator-cli-1.0-r{revision}.jar --file <path to directory containing PDFs> --certs <path to directory containing DER-Encoded certificates> --policy <path to policy-xml file> --database</b>
+<b>java -jar validator-cli-1.0-r&lt;revision&gt;.jar --file &lt;path to directory containing PDFs&gt; --certs &lt;path to directory containing DER-Encoded certificates&gt; --policy &lt;path to policy-xml file&gt; --database</b>

 Arguments:
 <pre>